@sogni-ai/sogni-client

 There are 2 worker network types available:

 • fast - this network runs on high-end GPUs and is optimized for speed.
-It is more expensive than relaxed network at roughly 1 $tSOGNI token per render.
+It is more expensive than relaxed network.
+Required for video generation.

 • relaxed - this network runs on Apple Mac devices and is optimized for cost.
-It is cheaper than fast network at roughly 0.5 $tSOGNI token per render.
+It is cheaper than fast network.
+Supports image generation only.

-One request for image generation is called a Project.
-Project can generate one or more images.
-Each image is represented by a Job.
+One request for image or video generation is called a Project.
+A project can generate one or more images or videos.
+Each generated image or video is represented by a Job.

 When you send a project to Supernet, it will be processed by one or more workers.
-The resulting images will be encrypted and uploaded to Sogni servers where it will be stored for 24 hours.
-After this period images will be auto-deleted.
+The resulting media will be encrypted and uploaded to Sogni servers where it will be stored for 24 hours.
+After this period, media files will be auto-deleted.

-To initialize client you need to provide appId, and account credentials.
+To initialize a client, you need to provide appId, and account credentials.

 import { SogniClient } from '@sogni-ai/sogni-client';